Project Manager vs Product Owner

 Being a Product Owner means taking care of the end-to-end process by

-- Conception: Conception means imagining what the product will look like, what problem did you solve, and how was the result?
+- Conception: Conception involves visualizing what the product would look like, what problem you addressed, and how the outcome turned out.

 - Execution: To really create a product, product owners need to work with stakeholders both inside and outside the organization through a product development team.

 - Launch: Making sure that they bring the product-to-market with success.

 Project manager vs product owner: different focuses of work